seldonian-framework/Tutorials/_tutorials/custom_base_node.md

     </figure>
 </div>
 <p>
-Finally, we can plot the contents of the candidate selection log file using the plotting utility module:
+Finally, we can plot the contents of the <code class='glossary-term'>candidate selection</code> log file using the plotting utility module:
 {% highlight python %}
 from seldonian.utils.plot_utils import plot_gradient_descent
 from seldonian.utils.io_utils import load_pickle